New well put into operation at 'Oil Rocks' field

 Baku.
-28 September.
-REPORT.AZ/ Well No.2663 from fixed offshore platform No.602A at "Oil Rocks" field has been commissioned after drilling.
+9 August.
+REPORT.AZ/ Well No. 2623 in pier platform No.620A in the "Oil Rocks" field was commissioned after drilling.

-Notably, the well was drilled by the order of the "Oil Rocks" Oil & Gas Extraction Department (OGED) of the "Azneft" Production Union.
+Notably, the well was drilled by the order of the "Oil Rocks" Oil and Gas Extraction Office of the "Azneft" Production Union (PU).

 Namiq HüseynovNews Author